 COVID-19 UPDATE: We are still on an extended timeout for the remaining dates of our 2020 live tour.
 For now, we will keep creating new ways to stay connected with you.

 Dribbling and shooting dynamo Dizzy English credits his mother’s strength for giving him the courage to follow his dreams and never stop believing in himself.
-“She made sure I didn’t want for anything and always kept food on my plate and a roof over my head, even when money was really tight,” says Dizzy.
+“She made sure I always had food on my plate and a roof over my head, even when money was really tight,” says Dizzy.
 “She never showed any signs of weakness … a strong, powerful lady with a heart that's as big as this world … no question that my mother is my role model.”

 Dizzy is also appreciative of how other adults in his life growing up mentored him.
-“My middle school coach, Mr. Cooper, was the first coach that gave me the reigns of a team, but before practice he made sure our homework was done, otherwise, we couldn’t practice.
+“My middle school coach, Mr. Cooper, was the first coach that gave me the reins of a team, but before practice he made sure our homework was done, otherwise, we couldn’t practice.
 He was the father figure in my life at the time.
-The assistant coach of that team, who was also my English teacher, Miss Balue, didn’t let me get away with anything,” Dizzy says with a laugh.
-“I was class clown, but now that I’m grown, I’m thankful she called me out.”
+The assistant coach of that team, who was also my English teacher, Miss Balue , didn’t let me get away with anything,” Dizzy says with a laugh.
+“I was a class clown, but now that I’m grown, I’m thankful she called me out.”